 It is also recommended that people of Hispanic ancestry have regular, comprehensive eye evaluations.
 This is especially important after age 60.

-If you are diagnosed with glaucoma, please make sure to tell your family members and urge them to have an eye exam
+If you are diagnosed with glaucoma, please make sure to tell your family members and urge them to have an eye exam for glaucoma.

 Here are some resources for more information on glaucoma: